 In this article we’re going to have a look at the Final Draft 10 Beat Board and Story Map.
-The Beat Board and the Story Map are two features that Final Draft has included in their last version, number 10.
+The Beat Board and the Story Map are two new features that Final Draft has included in version 10.

 Open up Final Draft and in case you don’t see a strip with page numbers here at the top just click the “Story Map” button in the toolbar.

 In order to see the Beat Board also just click the button here in the toolbar.